Application process

 Step 6: Confirm your place

-Two weeks prior to a test date, RCSI FNM sends you further information regarding your test together with a booking confirmation form.
-The completed form must be returned by 10am (Irish Standard Time) on the Thursday (nine days before the test date).
-The completed form cannot be returned unless you are sure you are going to attend and you must have in hand your passport and entry visa and flight ticket (if required).
+No later than 17 days prior to a test date, RCSI FNM sends you further information regarding your test together with a booking confirmation form.
+The completed form must be returned by 10am (Irish Standard Time) on the Wednesday (11 days before the test date).
+The completed form cannot be returned unless you are sure you are going to attend and you must attach your AWS letter of approval and your entry visa (if required).

 Results of the theory test are issued via email by 6pm on the day of the test.
 If you are successful in the theory test, you are invited to the OSCEs/practical test.